garden-io/garden/docs/reference/commands.md

 # A map of all tests that were run (or scheduled/attempted) and the test results.
 tests:
   <test name>:
-    # The exit code of the run (if applicable).
+    # The exit code of the test run (if applicable).
     exitCode:

-    # When the module run was started.
+    # When the test run was started.
     startedAt:

-    # When the module run was completed.
+    # When the test run was completed.
     completedAt:

-    # The output log from the run.
+    # The output log from the test run.
     log:

+    # The string version of the action that was run.
+    version:

     namespaceStatus:
       pluginName: